Internal Medicine Residency

 How is your critical care experience?

-Our ICU functions as a 'closed unit,' giving the residents on the ICU rotation valuable experience in caring for a wide range of critically ill patients with a myriad of problems.
+Gundersen is a Level II Trauma Center.
+Our ICU functions as a closed unit, giving residents on their ICU rotation valuable experience in caring for a wide range of critically ill patients with myriad problems.
 We have an ICU rotation every year dedicated to intensive care medicine.
-As a result of the excellent training here in critical care, a number of previous residents have gone on to do a fellowship in pulmonary critical care.
+As a result of the excellent training we offer in critical care, previous residents have gone on to do a fellowship in pulmonary critical care.

 Residents work closely with medical students in many inpatient and some outpatient rotations.
 Gundersen is the western academic campus of the University of Wisconsin School of Medicine and Public Health.
 Visiting medical students are also welcome.

 For more information, please visit the GHS Medical Student page.

 If you are a medical student and are interested in rotating through Gundersen, please contact:

 Living with a family